PlagScan/PlagScan_moodle/README.md

 Bug Fix:
 --------

-    - Fix bug on upgrade process from previous versions
-    - Fix bug updating file status when it file during the upload process
+    - Fix a bug in the plugin table creation
-    - Removed unneeded code and files

 Special thanks:
 ---------------